 Kevin O'Neill

-Kevin O'Neill PhD Candidate in Cognitive Neuroscience at Duke University working with Dr. Felipe De Brigard and Dr. John Pearson on causal reasoning.
+Kevin O'Neill Postdoc at University College London working on metacognition and causal reasoning.
+Former PhD student at Duke University with Dr. Felipe De Brigard and Dr. John Pearson.
+Founder of DIBS Methods Meetings.

 Bayesian Stats Basics